Feb 192010

-So, to that end, I’ll share what I’ve done for flavoring.
+To that end, I’ll share my kombucha flavoring ideas.
 One of the things that I like best about kombucha is that you can stick fruit in the jar for flavor and forget it, unlike kefir soda where the fruit needs to be strained out.
 I don’t measure my fruit, I just keep stuffing pieces in until the bottom of the jar is covered, plus a bit more.

 I’ve tried the following frozen fruit: